Dallas Love Field: World War II

 By October 1940 at the Texas Army Airfields, classes had entered the Dallas Texas Aviation School, which provided basic (level 1) flight training using Fairchild PT-19s as the primary trainer (several PT-17 Stearmans and a few P-40 Warhawks were also assigned.)
 The Gulf Coast ACTC school later moved to Brady, Texas; and Love Field also had an Air Materiel Command modification center.
 In September 1942, the Air Transport Command activity at Hensley Field moved to Love Field.
 ATC's 5th Ferrying Group, consisting of Women's Auxiliary Ferrying Squadrons (WAFS) ferried PT-17s, AT-6s and twin-engine Cessna AT-17s; and Love Field was also used by the San Antonio Air Service Command for aircraft overhauls.
 The 2d Ferrying Squadron of the 5th Ferrying Group was moved by Air Transport Command from Love Field to Fairfax Field at Kansas City on April 15, 1943.

-In September 1943 a new north-south runway 18/36 and northwest-southeast runway 13/31 were completed.
+In September 1943, a new north–south runway 18/36 and northwest–southeast runway 13/31 were completed.
 Air Force facilities closed at the end of World War II except for Love Field's automatic tracking radar station (call sign Dallas Bomb Plot) for Radar Bomb Scoring that had been established by June 6, 1945 (transferred to Strategic Air Command on March 21, 1946, 10th RBSS Det 1 by 1957).

 Post-war

 On November 29, 1949, American Airlines Flight 157, a Douglas DC-6 en route from New York City to Dallas and Mexico City with 46 passengers and crew, slid off Runway 36 after the flight crew lost control on final approach.
 The airliner struck buildings and caught fire, killing 28.
 It was the deadliest air disaster in Texas history at the time and, according to modern reference sources, remains the deadliest crash at the airfield.

-Pioneer Airlines moved its base from Houston to Love Field in 1950.
+Pioneer Air Lines moved its base from Houston to Love Field in 1950.

 In 1953, Fort Worth opened Amon Carter Field, which would later become Greater Southwest International Airport, to compete with Love Field.
 Fort Worth had attempted to negotiate with Dallas to collaborate on the new airport, but Dallas repeatedly declined those attempts.
 Upon completion, all of the passenger airlines were transferred from Fort Worth's previous airline airport, Meacham Field, to Greater Southwest, leaving Love Field and Greater Southwest as the only air transportation options for the Dallas–Fort Worth area.

 The February 1953 C&GS diagram shows Runway 7 (4301 ft), Runway 13 (6201 ft) and Runway 18 (5202 ft).
 On June 1, 1954, Runway 7/25 was closed; it was later removed to allow terminal expansion.
 Love Field then had two runways: Runway 13/31, the main runway, and the shorter 18/36.

 The April 1957 Official Airline Guide shows 52 weekday departures on Braniff, 45 on American, 25 Delta, 21 Trans-Texas, 12 Central and 9 Continental.
 Three nonstops a day to Washington DC, three to New York/Newark, six to Chicago, five to California and 12 a week to Mexico City.